 A few caveats about the statistics: if a person had multiple drugs listed on their death certificate, they’re being counted twice here.
 Also, the database doesn’t include nonresidents—either undocumented immigrants or U.S. citizens living abroad.

-She also notes problems with how drugs are grouped in the Wonder database as well as with how many are unspecified on death certificates.
+The inpatient drug rehab Los Angeles also notes problems with how drugs are grouped in the Wonder database as well as with how many are unspecified on death certificates.

 But additional grouping problems show up in the chart itself, for example, “Narcotics other than heroin and cocaine.”
 Cocaine is not a narcotic, for one, and other categories include narcotics, most notably pharmaceuticals but also opium in the Other category.
 She even notes in the article that according to the CDC, about three-quarters of pharmaceutical overdose deaths are from narcotics–opioid analgesics used for pain relief.
 The CDC press release she cites also notes that antianxiety, antidepressant, and antipsychotic drugs are involved in overdose deaths.
 Breaking up the pharmaceutical category in this chart would have been more useful than presenting them as a monolith, which only fuels the Big Pharma kind of fears about pharmaceutical drugs being particularly dangerous as a whole rather than there being context to the dangers of each.